 9. Have trouble saying sorry

-I am sorry if I have offended anyone in this post.
+If you are someone planning to visit Canada you should keep all these points in mind.
 If you are a Canadian please tell me if I have missed any point.